kelvin0/ImageAutomation/index.md

 ![Smart Objects workflow](https://github.com/kelvin0/ImageAutomation/blob/gh-pages/smart_objects_update.png?raw=true)

 **This requires:**
-- Each background image (PSD) contain a Smart Object.
+- Each background image (PSD) must contain a layer with a Smart Object.
-- The Smart Object is linked to a default image (PSD).
+- The Smart Object layer has  to be linked to a default image (PSD).
-- Both PSD need to reside in same directory.
+- Works best if both PSD files reside in same directory.

 **The manual steps for generating a final product image becomes:**